-About six miles west of Larned, Kansas the Fort Larned National Historic Site preserves the 1859 military post of Fort Larned.
-On October 22, 1859 Captain George H. Stewart, commanding Company K of the First United States Cavalry, was sent out with his company to establish a mail escort station on the line of the Santa Fe Trail.
-On October 22nd he selected a site on the south bank of Pawnee Fork, eight miles from the mouth of the river and established a camp, which was first called the “Camp on Pawnee Fork.”
+About six miles west of Larned, Kansas, the Fort Larned National Historic Site preserves the 1859 military post of Fort Larned.
+On October 22, 1859, Captain George H. Stewart, commanding Company K of the First United States Cavalry, was sent out with his company to establish a mail escort station on the line of the Santa Fe Trail.
+On October 22 he selected a site on the south bank of Pawnee Fork, eight miles from the mouth of the river, and established a camp, which was first called the “Camp on Pawnee Fork.”
 The original structure was built of sod in the heart of Indian hunting grounds.

-On February 1, 1860, the camp was renamed “Camp Alert” and just a few months later, it moved 2 ½ miles west on May 29, 1860, and was renamed again to Fort Larned, in honor of Colonel B. F. Larned, the current paymaster-general of the United States Army.
+On February 1, 1860, the camp was renamed “Camp Alert,” and just a few months later, it moved 2.5 miles west on May 29, 1860, and was renamed again to Fort Larned, in honor of Colonel B. F. Larned, the current paymaster-general of the United States Army.

 In 1861, it also became the Indian Agency for the administration of the Southern Plains Indians by the Bureau of Indian Affairs under the terms of the Fort Wise Treaty of 1861.
-In addition to attempting peace with the Indians, it also provided a more centralized point for the distribution of annuities to the Indians.
+In addition to attempting peace with the Indians, it also provided a more centralized point for distributing annuities to the Indians.

-Until 1862, the post was garrisoned only by a small number of troops and was unable to prevent many attacks on wagon trains by the Kiowa, Apache, and Arapaho tribes.
+Until 1862, the post was garrisoned only by a small number of troops and could not prevent many attacks on wagon trains by the Kiowa, Apache, and Arapaho tribes.
 However, that year, they were reinforced by Colorado and Kansas Volunteers and were better able to provide defense along the Santa Fe Trail.

-In the late 1860s, Fort Larned became a key post during the Indian Wars, provided military protection for federal land surveys, and emerged as a major federal commissary for supplying the increasing number of Indian agencies in Indian Territory south of Kansas.
-It also played a party in a number of treaties including the Medicine Lodge treaties of 1867.
+In the late 1860s, Fort Larned became a key post during the Indian Wars, provided military protection for federal land surveys, and emerged as a significant federal commissary for supplying the increasing number of Indian agencies in Indian Territory south of Kansas.
+It also played a part in a number of treaties, including the Medicine Lodge treaties of 1867.
 At the time, the fort was exceeded in importance only by Forts Leavenworth and Riley.
-During these critical times, the fort hosted a number of famous men including Kit Carson, Buffalo Bill Cody, General George Armstrong Custer, and other famous Indian fighters.
-From 1867 to 1869, the 10th U.S. Cavalry, an African-American regiment, more familiarly known as Buffalo Soldiers were stationed at the post.
+The fort hosted several famous men during these critical times, including Kit Carson, Buffalo Bill Cody, General George Armstrong Custer, and other famous Indian fighters.
+From 1867 to 1869, the 10th U.S. Cavalry, an African-American regiment more familiarly known as Buffalo Soldiers, were stationed at the post.

 Though the bill did not pass at the time, Congress later approved an act on August 4, 1882, which directed the Secretary of War “to relinquish and turn over to the Department of the Interior, to the public domain, the Fort Larned reservation, to be sold to actual settlers at the appraised price, not more than a quarter-section to any one purchaser.”

-The buildings were then extensively restored and one was turned into a museum and gift shop.
-The oldest building, the hexagon shaped blockhouse, unfortunately had been torn down years ago, but was rebuilt in 1988, partly with stones from the original building.
+The buildings were then extensively restored, and one was turned into a museum and gift shop.
+Unfortunately, the oldest building, the hexagon-shaped blockhouse, had been torn down years ago but was rebuilt in 1988, partly with stones from the original building.

-Today, the National Historic Site displays nine restored buildings, including officers’ quarters, barracks, a blacksmith shop, commissary and more and is one of the best examples of Indian Wars period forts.
-Many of the buildings include include period furnishings and the Visitor Center includes a museum, introductory slide show, library, rest rooms and a gift shop.
-A nature trail still provides views of wagon ruts left in the ground from the many pioneers who traveled the Santa Fe Trail.
+Today, the National Historic Site displays nine restored buildings, including officers’ quarters, barracks, a blacksmith shop, commissary, and more, and is one of the best examples of Indian Wars period forts.
+Many of the buildings include period furnishings, and the Visitor Center includes a museum, introductory slide show, library, restrooms, and a gift shop.
+A nature trail still provides views of wagon ruts left in the ground by the many pioneers who traveled the Santa Fe Trail.

-Throughout the summer months, various programs are available where historians in period clothing staff the buildings and provide demonstrations.
+Various programs are available throughout the summer months where historians in period clothing staff the buildings and provide demonstrations.